Vyvy-vi/dev-quotes-api/README.md

 # dev-quotes-api
-The dev-quotes-api is a synchronous REST API made using Flask, and HarperDb for showcasing community quotes from developers and possibly in the future this might be connected to different services, Just for fun :P The API is currently in development and might be launched soon.
+The dev-quotes-api is a synchronous [REST API]() made using [Flask](http://flask.palletsprojects.com/), and [HarperDB](https://harperdb.io/) for showcasing community quotes from developers and possibly in the future this might be connected to different services, Just for fun :P The API is currently in development and might be launched soon.
 This is an opensource project under the ["BSD 3-Clause" License](https://github.com/Vyvy-vi/dev-quotes-api/blob/main/LICENSE).

 ![Demo of JSON output](https://user-images.githubusercontent.com/62864373/118366466-f774b780-b5bd-11eb-932a-e7d6353b9074.png)